Things to do

 Just 6 minutes' drive from Beachside Holiday Apartments, serving breakfast, lunch, dinner and beverages.

-Just 6 minutes' drive from Beachside Holiday Apartments, The Lounge Room is a relaxed bar, with live entertainment.
+Just 6 minutes' drive from Beachside Holiday Apartments, Bar Capones is a bar inspired by the 1920's.

 Located just a 10 minute drive from Beachside, a family-friendly community pub, serving lunch, dinner and drinks.

 Nightclub, just 6 minutes' drive from Beachside Holiday Apartments, is Port Macquarie's local nightclub.

 Located just 9 minutes' drive from Beachside, play, eat, drink and meet at Panthers Port Macquarie.